BZFlag-Dev/bzflag/plugins/SAMPLE_PLUGIN/README.txt

 newplug.sh script to create this directory, add the appropriate entries to configure.ac and plugins/Makefile.am.
 The plugin will have to be manually added to the mac Xcode project.

+The sample plugin is licensed differently then the rest of the project.
+It is released under the BSD 2 clause license so that plug-in developer can use whatever license they want instead of being forced to use LGPL.